 In 2001 Rockstar Games released Grand Theft Auto III using Criterions graphics middleware RenderWare on the Playstation 2.
 The game became a huge success in the US and EU; because of this Sony signed a deal to keep the game exclusive.
 It was at this point that Rockstar bought DMA and changed their name to Rockstar North in 2002.

 The following year would see the massive release of the PC version of Grand Theft Auto III and the release of Grand Theft Auto: Vice City.
 In 2003 a port was made for Vice City and GTA 3 to Microsofts Xbox and to the PC.
 The developer would then change and go a different route in 2003 releasing the hyper-violent Manhunt on PS2.
 The company then went back to GTA the following year releasing Grand Theft Auto: San Andreas to huge critical and commercial acclaim.

 The time from 2004 was spent readying Rockstar North for the next generation of consoles with the release of GTA IV on the Xbox 360 and PS3 in April 2008.
 Rockstar North released The Lost and the Damned, as well as The Ballad of Gay Tony in 2009 as DLC packs for the 360.
 Both DLC's were being released for the Playstation 3 in the spring of 2010.

 As of July 2010, Rockstar North is working on Agent, an exclusive for the Playstation 3.
 Details about the game are scarce at this time.

-Announced October 25th, 2011, Rockstar North is developing GTA V.
+Announced October 25th, 2011, Rockstar North developed GTA V.